The History The British Museum

 The British Museum was established in 1753, when the trustees purchased a 17th-century mansion called Montagu House, in Bloomsbury as a location for the museum.
 The genesis of the institution was the government’s acceptance of responsibility for three private collections bequeathed to the nation.The initial collections were made by Sir Hans Sloane, Sir Robert Cotton, and Robert Harley, 1st earl of Oxford.

 Sir Hans Sloane (1660–1753), a physician and naturalist, is considered the founder of the British Museum collection, because not wishing to see his collection broken up after death, he bequeathed it to King George II for the nation.

-During the course of his lifetime Sloane gathered a significant collection of 71,000 objects which included: 40,000 printed books, 7,000 manuscripts, prints, drawings, antiquities from Europe, Africa, Americas, the Ancient Near and Far East and an extensive collection of natural history specimens.
+During his lifetime, Sloane gathered a significant collection of 71,000 objects which included: 40,000 printed books, 7,000 manuscripts, prints, drawings, antiquities from Europe, Africa, Americas, the Ancient Near and the Far East and an extensive collection of natural history specimens.